Warners Bay High School

 • Engineering Studies

-• VET: Hospitality
+• Hospitality (VET)

 In accordance with the Safe Working Policy, the Department has identified areas of its workplaces where appropriate footwear must be worn by employees, students and visitors to ensure their safety.